vcrn/fash/README.md

   </p>
 </div>

 Written in Rust, using the library <a href="https://github.com/emilk/egui">egui</a> for the GUI, and libraries from <a href="https://github.com/RustCrypto">RustCrypto</a> for computing hashes.
+Example code from `egui` is used to create file dialog.

 fash can compute hashes using the algorithms SHA256, SHA1 and MD5.